The 5 Layers Of Earth’s Atmosphere – What They Are And Their Characteristics

 In the lower stratosphere, the air is also much thinner than in the troposphere, allowing airliners to fly through air with much less resistance.
 In the process, it saves a significant amount of fuel, which can also extend the range of the airplane.

 A thin layer, called the stratopause, forms the border between the stratosphere and the mesosphere.
-Interestingly, it is within this thin layer that a maximum in the temperature.
-The combination of warm and very dry air makes clouds formation (and any form of weather for that matter) practically impossible within the stratopause.
+Interestingly, it is within this thin layer that a maximum in temperature occurs.
+The combination of warm and very dry air makes cloud formation (and any form of weather, for that matter) practically impossible within the stratopause.

 The Mesosphere

-With its height making it relatively inaccessible, scientists know much less about the mesosphere than the other layers closer to the surface of the air.
+With its height making it relatively inaccessible, scientists know much less about the mesosphere than the other layers closer to the surface of the Earth.

 Composition Of The Mesosphere

-As the majority of meteorites burn up in the mesosphere, it contains fairly high concentrations of iron and metal atoms.
-(The shooting stars you observe in the night sky are meteorites that vaporize as it burns up in the mesosphere.)
+As the majority of meteorites burn up in the mesosphere, they contain fairly high concentrations of iron and metal atoms.
+(The shooting stars you observe in the night sky are meteorites that vaporize as they burn up in the mesosphere.)

-The mesosphere contains the same percentages of gasses that can be found in the troposphere and stratosphere.
-The air is at such a low density, though, that the actual amount of gasses present in the mesosphere are just a fraction of those found in the troposphere.
+The mesosphere contains the same percentages of gases that can be found in the troposphere and stratosphere.
+The air is at such a low density, though, that the actual amount of gases present in the mesosphere is just a fraction of those found in the troposphere.

-Water vapor also continues to diminish as altitude increase.
-The amount of water vapor present in the mesosphere is so small, it is basically insignificant.
+Water vapor also continues to diminish as altitude increases.
+The amount of water vapor present in the mesosphere is so small that it is basically insignificant.

 Ozone is the one element that can be found in abundance in the mesosphere.
 Despite the fact that the ozone layer can be found in the stratosphere, overall, the mesosphere contains more ozone than the layers below it.